 A private community at IdeaScale is one where visibility is restricted to only the members of that community.
 Members of private communities have to be logged in with a verified email address to view and contribute to the community.
-Its content (ideas, campaigns, comments etc) won't show up on Google or any other search engines.
-If non-members search the URL of private community, they are brought to the community's login page.
+Its content (ideas, campaigns, comments, etc) won't show up on Google or any other search engines.
+If non-members search the URL of a private community, they are brought to the community's login page.

 Public communities at IdeaScale are those that are not restricted to the member group.
 Anyone can visit, view without login, register, and participate in the community.

 The administrator needs to turn 'ON' the switch for 'Private community' from Community Settings to make the community private.
 To test and make sure your community is in fact Private, log out of the community.
 Clear your browser's cache or use another browser.
 Instead of getting the community's homepage, you should see the secure sign-in screen.